AndreiCalazans/andrei-calazans-blog/src/content/post/reanimated-blocking-js-thread/index.md

 Handler](https://docs.swmansion.com/react-native-gesture-handler/docs/).

 The problem is Reanimated introduces a new concept of ["Worklets"](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/glossary#worklet) and [Shared
 Values](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/glossary#shared-value).
-Developers don't alway know if a value should be a Shared Value or not.
+Developers don't always know if a value should be a Shared Value or not.
 Thus some decide to just use a Shared Value everywhere.
 This article covers the consequences of this approach when you need to read the Shared Value from the JavaScript thread.